-Begging has no basis in Islam, says Sultan - Nigeria Today
+Begging Has No Basis In Islam, Says Sultan - Nigeria Today

 “Women have always been the pillars for any societal development, so we need to do more in encouraging and supporting their living standard in order to yield a better society.

-He commended Mrs Tambuwal for initiating the programme and admonished the beneficiaries to utilize the opportunity to enhace their livelihood.
+He commended Mrs. Tambuwal for initiating the programme and admonished the beneficiaries to utilize the opportunity to enhance their livelihood.

 Follow us on twitter @NigeriaTodayNG